 There are certain traditional ways of healing and treating illnesses.
 The traditional systems of medicines include Ayurveda, Yoga, Unani, Siddha and Homeopathy.
 There are also home remedies which are passed on through generations.
 Many of these are of great value, cheaper and do not have harmful side effects as only natural herbs and therapies are used in making them.
-Some common herbs and home remedies have been mentioned in Annexure- 10.
 Some diseases are helped by traditional medicines, while others can be treated better with modern medicines.